evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 Today's deployed AI systems rely heavily on explicit safety filters—detecting and blocking harmful outputs before they reach users.
 These filters typically look for predefined categories of harmful content: violence, hate speech, sexual content, illegal activities, and so on.

 While effective for obvious violations, these approaches struggle with context-dependent harms and novel forms of misuse.
-They also face challenges with multiple languages and cultural contexts, often performing worse for non-English content and non-Western cultural norms.[^17]
+They also face challenges with multiple languages and cultural contexts, often performing worse for non-English content and non-Western cultural norms.

 ### Deployment Strategies and Monitoring

 How systems are deployed matters as much as how they're built.
 Leading labs have adopted staged release processes, gradually expanding access to more powerful models while monitoring for misuse and unintended consequences.

 Continuous monitoring allows teams to detect alignment failures "in the wild" and address them through model updates or adjusted safety filters.
-However, these approaches depend on having sufficient visibility into how systems are used—a challenge as AI capabilities become more accessible and widespread.[^18]
+However, these approaches depend on having sufficient visibility into how systems are used—a challenge as AI capabilities become more accessible and widespread.

 ## The Path Forward: Promising Directions